List of Static Shock characters: Francis Stone

-Francis "F-Stop" Stone (voiced by Danny Cooksey) is a hot-headed and wisecracking bully at Dakota Union High School and the leader of one of the gangs that took part in the gang war that would later erupt into the "Big Bang", during which he acquired pyrokinetic powers.
+Francis "F-Stop" Stone (voiced by Danny Cooksey) is a hot-headed and wisecracking bully at Dakota Union High School and the leader of one of the gangs that took part in the gang war against Wade's gang that would later erupt into the "Big Bang", during which he acquired pyrokinetic powers.
 Taking the name "Hot-Streak", he serves as Static's first rival and maintains this rivalry with him throughout the series due in part to their prior history before the Big Bang.

 After Dr. Todd creates and disperses a Bang Baby cure in the series finale, Stone takes part in Ebon's plot to steal a canister of the mutagen used in the original Big Bang and stage a larger one to restore their powers along with those of their allies.
 After Static and Gear foil their plot, Ebon and Stone fight over the mutagen canister, but become exposed to a large quantity of the gas and fuse together into a giant monster with both of their powers called "Ebon-Streak".
 Static and Gear eventually defeat them, though their fates following this are left unknown.

 Stone is based on comic book character Martin "Biz Money B" Scaponi / Hot-Streak, an Italian American gang member who acquired super-speed and friction-based pyrokinesis during the Big Bang.
+Stone serves as inspiration for the version of Hot-Streak who appears in the comic series Static: Season One.